MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _IoTEventHub dashboard_

 1. In order to transmit events to the event hub from an application or device, you need to create a shared-access policy that includes Send permission.
-In the **shared access policies** section of the IoTEventHub configuration page, create a new policy named "SendPolicy" and check the **Send** box in the drop-down list under **PERMISSIONS**.
+In the **shared access policies** section of the IoTEventHub configuration page, create a new policy named "SendPolicy" (without the quotation marks) and check the **Send** box in the drop-down list under **PERMISSIONS**.
 Then click the **Save** button at the bottom of the page to save the new policy.

     ![Creating a send policy](images/new-shared-access-policy.png)